usharesoft/hammr/documentation/en/source/pages/migration/migrate-system.rst

 Hammr allows you to automated the migration steps listed above by using a yaml or json file.

-.. note:: Automated migration is only supported for Linux and for the following target platforms: K5, Microsoft Azure, OpenStack, SUSE Cloud, VMware Vcenter.
+.. note:: Automated migration is only supported for Linux.

 .. note:: You will not be able to import the scan and modify the content of the appliance.